Ryan King (Canadian football)

-Ryan King (born April 21, 1988) is a former Canadian football long snapper who played for eight seasons for the Edmonton Eskimos of the Canadian Football League (CFL).
+Ryan King (born February 19, 1986) is a Canadian former professional football long snapper who played for eight seasons with the Edmonton Eskimos of the Canadian Football League (CFL).

 Early career

 King played high school football for the Bev Facey Falcons from 2001 to 2003.
 During this time, he won a Tier I provincial title with the Falcons.
 From 2004 to 2007, King played for the Edmonton Wildcats of the Canadian Junior Football League (CJFL) as a linebacker, where he earned 169 tackles and was named CJFL Linebacker of the Year and Defensive Player of the Year.

 College career

 From 2008 to 2010, King played college football for the Saint Mary's Huskies as a linebacker.
 He was named an Atlantic University Sport (AUS) football all-star in 2009 and held a team captain position for 2009 and 2010.
 During 2010, he set a school record for most tackles with 114.
 Due to a new eligibility rule put in place by the CIS which prevented a player from spending more than seven years as a junior or college football player, King was unable to play college football during his final year at Saint Mary's and did not play during 2011.